 The construction industry is booming — with almost one in five of the UK’s 5.5 million small businesses operating in the sector.
 This goes to show that if you’re in this industry, there’s a huge incentive to go alone and set up your own company.

-There’s also no shortage of opportunities for self-starters.
-Residential renovation, ground-up development, public infrastructure projects (to name just a few): whatever your speciality, micro-businesses (those with 10 employees or fewer) are busy making money in all corners of the construction sector.
+There’s also no shortage of opportunities for business owners to-be.
+Residential renovation, ground-up development, project managing, public infrastructure projects (to name just a few): whatever your speciality, micro-businesses (those with 10 employees or fewer) are busy making money in all corners of the construction sector.

-There’s a lot of work behind setting up your own construction company, however.
+There’s a wide range of work behind starting a construction business, however.
 From HMRC notification through to arranging your finances, and outside of the construction side of things, putting in the groundwork helps to ensure your business gets off to a smooth start.
 With this in mind, here’s our rundown of some of the most common early-stage hazards — and how to avoid them.